Wenatchee Crimes and Skate Park

 I don't think it's fair for anyone associated with BMX to lose privileges to

 city parks because of a couple of punks causing trouble.
-BMXers have such a
+BMXers have such

-set an example?
-I just hate to see collective group of people suffer because of two losers.....
+guys and set an example?
+I just hate to see collective group of people suffer

-Alicia - From a BMX Mailing list 02-11-2003
+Alicia - From a BMX Mailing List 02-11-2003

 ----------------------------------------